How to Reheat Leftover Waffles

 Toaster: If you prefer a crispier waffle, try reheating them in your toaster if the slots on your toaster are wide enough.
 Some newer toasters have special settings on them just for frozen items.

-Oven: You can also place them in a single layer directly on the oven rack in a preheated 300F degree oven for 10 minutes and they will be ready for butter and syrup.
+Reheating waffles in the Oven: You can also place them in a single layer directly on a clean oven rack in a preheated 300F degree oven for 10 minutes and they will be ready for butter and syrup.
+This is probably the best method to bring them back close their original texture.

 Waffle Iron: If you feel like getting your waffle iron out again, you can preheat the iron and place the waffles back inside of the iron to warm them through.
 Just keep an eye on things if you use this method, so you don’t end up with a burned mess on your hands.